prawipra/gs_stage/tam/preface.md

 verified.

 The main text is extracted using OCR and it needs to be verified.
-Its meaning in Kannada is eyeballed using machine translation to be sure there is nothing inappropriate but it is not a substitute for human verification.
+Its meaning in Kannada is eyeballed using machine translation to be sure there is nothing inappropriate, but it is not a substitute for human verification.

-The section heading அழைப்பு ("invocation", substitute for ಮಂಗಳಾಚರಣೆ in the original) is machine translated.
+The section heading மங்களாசரணம் (ಮಂಗಳಾಚರಣೆ in the original) is machine transliterated.
 It should be verified.

 The invocation text is machine-transliterated from ISO 15919 encoding.
 It should be verified.